pura vida

 process

-The film is more visual rather than narrative, and I'll cover the making-of its aesthetics.
+The film is more visual than narrative, and I'll be covering the making of its aesthetics.

 AB.png

-To get this specific, a little bit ugly look, I set several rules in technique, style, animation, and character design.
-My main aesthetic principle was to embrace digitalness with rough edges and vivid colors.
+To achieve this specific, slightly ugly look, I established several rules for technique, style, animation, and character design.
+My main aesthetic principle was to embrace the digital nature of the medium with rough edges and vivid colors.

 linequality.jpg

-I used only a square unsmoothed brush, with a zoomed out stage at 25% to get even shakier lines.
+I used only a square, unsmoothed brush with the stage zoomed out to 25% to achieve even shakier lines.

 style

-I wanted to show the contrast between two different worlds of New York and Costa Rica through the style.
-NY was supposed to be dark, dense, and overwhelming, with overlapping animation and sounds.
-CR is slow and chill, and it had to be simple and clean — I made it mostly white with splashes of colors.
+I wanted to highlight the contrast between the two different worlds of New York and Costa Rica through the visual style.
+New York was meant to be dark, dense, and overwhelming, with overlapping animation and sounds.
+In contrast, Costa Rica is slow and relaxed, so it had to be simple and clean — I made it mostly white with splashes of color.

 StyleNYCR.png